Explore the subtle art of forging a strong connection with your subject.

 There are no available registration dates at this time.

 Compelling storytelling demands a photographer’s strong connection with his or her subject.
-In this course Stella teaches students how to make that connection and develop a personal style of photography.
+In this course, Stella Johnson teaches students how to make that connection and develop a personal style of photography.
 She works individually with photographers to help them determine and define their interests and ideas.

-Each day is spent photographing an area, segment of culture, or a person.
-Stella meets on-location and in-class each day to review images.
+Each day is spent photographing an area, segment of culture, or person.
+Stella meets on-location and in class each day to review images.
 She shares her professional experiences working on stories and what it takes to develop both the strong relationships and the strong imagery necessary to work on long-term projects.

 Header image © Abby Flanagan